My name is Jeanine and welcome to The Supreme Love Project!

 If you are ready to stand stronger, happier, and more alive than you imagine possible, then this is your moment.
 Let’s work together to make space for healing, connection and true, deep, meaningful happiness you desire and deserve.

-Jeanine Staples is Associate Professor of Literacy and Language, African American Studies, and Women’s, Gender, and Sexuality Studies at a Research I university.
+Jeanine Staples is a Professor of Literacy and Language, African American Studies, and Women’s, Gender, and Sexuality Studies at a Research I university.
 She focuses on dismantling supremacist patriarchies through research, teaching, and coaching.
 Dr. Staples earned her bachelor’s degree in English literature and Urban Education from Howard University, a Master’s degree in Teaching and Curriculum from Harvard University and her Doctorate in Literacy and Language, with distinction, from the University of Pennsylvania.
 She is a sought after scholar, educator and coach and has received numerous awards and honors for her talents and professional contributions to the field of literacy studies.
 Most recently, Dr. Staples was named a board member for the Africana Research Center at Penn State (2013) and a Fellow for the Social Science Research Institute/Children, Youth and Family Consortium (SSRI/CYFC) (2014).
 She was also named a Senior Fellow at Columbia University School of Law’s Center for Intersectionality and Social Policy Studies and Senior Visiting Scholar at the University of Rhode Island’s Harrington School of Communications (2014).

 Jeanine is a Philly native.
 She currently resides in the quiet and picturesque town of Happy Valley, USA.
 When she is not working, you can find her reading in front of a fire, working out like a beast, meditating before dawn, or catching a plane to her next big adventure.